christeenae/Main-Project-Daily-Reports-S7-CSA/Group 8/Member 3/readme.md

 # MEMBER 3 - CHRISTEENA EDISON

 ## Day 1
-Topic conformation and discussion to finalise group project idea.
+group selection and discussion about the project .

 ## Day 2
-Searching internet for different ideas.
+Group discussion on different topics to work.

 ##Day 3
 discussion with group members ,guide for topic selection.